By Editorial Staff

 Each of the human beings is instinctively seeking happiness.
 Seeking this happiness is one of our greatest goals.
 But, perhaps, sometimes, we have a trouble attaining this lasting happiness because we may not understand where it so really is.

-Muhammad, peace be upon him, was God’s final messenger to mankind.
+Prophet Muhammad (peace be upon him) was God’s final messenger to mankind.
 He was the Prophet and the model in every aspect of life.
-With regards to being happy, he said “True happiness does not mean having many belongings or possessing a lot of wealth.
+With regard to being happy, he said “True happiness does not mean having many belongings or possessing a lot of wealth.
 But true happiness is the contentment of the heart and richness of the soul.”
 (Muslim)